The Return of the Musketeers, or The Treasures of Cardinal Mazarin: Plot

-The film begins with the final scene of The Vicomte of Bragelonne: Ten Years Later, an 1847-1850 novel by Alexander Dumas.
+The film begins with the final scene of The Vicomte of Bragelonne: Ten Years Later, an 1847-1850 novel by Alexandre Dumas.
 The musketeers Aramis and Porthos are killed in a fight against royal guardsmen.
 After sensing their deaths, Athos commits suicide by poisoning himself in his own estate.
 While serving in the Franco-Dutch War as commander of the royal troops, d'Artagnan eventually becomes a Marshal of France as it was predicted by Athos at the Siege of La Rochelle, but is killed by a cannonball at the Siege of Maastricht after barely getting the cherished baton.
 The friends, who had hitherto been invincible and inseparable, suddenly die in one day.

 At this point, a total muddle reigns inside France.
 In the Parliament, fierce debates rage over the stealing from the treasury, for which Cardinal Mazarin, who secretly left France with the royal treasure, is truly responsible.
 Yet, the Parliament and the people find Queen Anne of Austria, a lover of Mazarin, guilty.
 As her honor's defenders are no longer alive, the queen feels an urgent need to find new ones.
 Those are the musketeers' children—Jacqueline the daughter of d'Artagnan, Raoul the son of Athos, Henri the son of Aramis, and Angelica the daughter of Porthos.
 The captain of the Royal Guards, Leon, initially stands against the formed quartet, until he finds out he is the son of Porthos.

 After the death of Cardinal Mazarin in England, his treasure passes to the Society of Jesus along with the Templar Ring that grants immortality in accordance with the legends.
 When the young heroes try to take back the wealth belonging to France and its queen, they are taken prisoner, while Raoul is killed in an unequal skirmish.
 The souls of their fathers excitedly and powerlessly observe their children's adventures before a sincere prayer by d'Artagnan returns them to earth, giving a chance to save the descendants and the queen's honor.
 The sworn enemy of d'Artagnan, the guardsman de Jussac, revives along with them and also seeks the treasure.

 As a result, the children are back together with their parents, the treacherous Jesuits are defeated and the queen's honor has finally been retained.